 Dr. Berman is one of the most highly funded National Institutes of Health (NIH) researchers in the area of integrative and complementary medicine.
 During his tenure at the University of Maryland, the Center for Integrative Medicine was awarded over $56 million in research funding and had more than 900 publications.
-Dr. Berman, has been principal investigator of five NIH Center of Excellence, multi-study grants focused on complementary medical interventions for the treatment of arthritis and related disorders and on irritable bowel syndrome, arthritis and pain.
-These center grants have built collaborations with leading academic institutions in Hong Kong, China, Australia and the United States.
-In 2004, Dr. Berman’s landmark study showing acupuncture to be a safe and effective therapy for osteoarthritis of the knee was published as the lead article in the Annals of Internal Medicine.
+Dr. Berman, has been principal investigator of five NIH Center of Excellence, multi-study grants focused on complementary medical interventions for the treatment of arthritis and related disorders and on irritable bowel syndrome.
+Through this work he built collaborations with preeminent institutions in Hong Kong, Australia, Europe and the U.S. In 2004, Dr. Berman’s landmark study showing acupuncture to be a safe and effective therapy for osteoarthritis of the knee was published as the lead article in the Annals of Internal Medicine.
 His research publications include 5 books and over 300 articles in leading medical journals focused on traditional Chinese medicine, including acupuncture, herbs, and Qi Gong, as well as other mind/body and integrative medicine approaches for a wide range of chronic health and pain-related disorders.

 Hear Dr. Berman's acceptance speech for the 2005 Bravewell Leadership Award: